 For a fuller breakdown of these proposals click here

+No, reform to the GRA is simply about improving trans people’s access to legal recognition of their gender, and won’t affect the rights of any other group.
 While obtaining a GRC is personally important to many trans people, it only has a very limited number of uses as birth certificates are rarely used as identity documents in everyday life.

 GRA reform in Scotland is a devolved matter as it affects Scottish birth certificates, but if the Bill was passed in Scotland it would not affect GRA procedures in the rest of the UK.

 Anyone living in Scotland, whether or not they have a Scottish birth certificate, will be able to apply for a GRC here.
-However, whether or not this can be used to change a birth certificate from the rest of the UK, or any other country, will depend on whether the relevant authorities in those countries decides to accept a Scottish GRC
+However, whether or not this can be used to change a birth certificate from the rest of the UK, or any other country, will depend on whether the relevant authorities in those countries decides to accept a Scottish GRC.

-30 Bernard Street
+30 Bernard Street Edinburgh EH6 6PR

 Scottish Trans is part of the Equality Network